You may have heard the term, valve job, because older engines frequently needed their valves reconditioned.

 - First, a visual inspection, looking for broken and damaged parts.

-- Completely disassemble the head, so all of the parts can be cleaned and inspected.
+- Complete disassemble of the head.
+So, all of the parts can be, cleaned and inspected.

 - Inspect the cylinder head casting, for cracks or other damage.
 The best way would be by, pressure testing.

-- Inspect valves, seats, springs, guides, and other valve train components, for wear and damage.
+- Inspect valves, seats, springs, guides, and other valve train parts, for wear and damage.

 At this point the shop should be able to come up with, a firm quote for the complete job.